 Advertise daily programming in appropriate venues

-Maintain a safe play environment, including making appropriate assessments of patient and sibling behavior while in program
+Maintain a safe and clean play environment, including making appropriate assessments of patient and sibling behavior while in program

 Provide direction to Child & Family Life hospital volunteers

 Communicate with parents/caregivers regarding behavior issues of activity center participants

 Assess play and recreation needs for children of varying developmental stages and temperaments

 Assist with ordering supplies.